Technology & ICT

 |Marie Sidoli||Teacher of Hospitality and Catering|

 Building skills and knowledge through project work.
-Students in years 7 and 8 undertake design and make tasks in a variety of material areas; Food & Nutrition, Engineering and Product Design.
-All students have 1 lesson per week in years 7 and 8.
+Students in Years 7 and 8 undertake design and make tasks in a variety of material areas; Hospitality & Catering, Engineering and Product Design.
+All students have 3 lessons per fortnight in Years 7 and 8.
 Projects are on a 12 week carousel rotation.

 The courses we offer are inspiring, rigorous and practical or vocational subjects.
-Using creativity and imagination, students solve real and relevant problems, within a range of contexts from the variety of subjects we cover; Engineering, Product Design, Hospitality & Catering and Child Development.
+Using creativity and imagination, students solve real and relevant problems, within a range of contexts from the variety of subjects we cover; Construction, Engineering, ICT, Product Design, Hospitality & Catering and Childcare and Health and Social Care.
 Follow the links on the right for more information about these GCSE courses

 Students acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, English, computing and art.
 Students learn how to take risks, becoming resourceful, resilient, and enterprising with a wide view of the world.
 They develop a critical understanding of the impact of our decisions on daily life and the wider world.